clubphys/clubphys.github.io/about.md

 ### Who are we?

 We've got roughly 20-25 members right now, and we're always looking for more!
 [You can sign up any time here](https://goo.gl/forms/Xt2EpCevllDZg0zC3).
+You don't need to be a major, you just need to be interested in physics and/or astronomy.

 ### Leadership